rileythomp/backgammon/README.md

 * Allow a player to bear off with a larger roll then they need when legal

 * Check for when a player has no moves left

-* Correctly handle too many pieces on a point